Otto Rosengren

 Otto Eric Rosengren (born 16 May 2003) is a Swedish professional footballer who plays as a midfielder for Allsvenskan club Malmö FF.

 Club career

 Rosengren was promoted to Mjällby's first team midway through the 2021 season.
 He made his Allsvenskan debut on 29 November 2021, playing 62 minutes in a goalless league draw with Örebro SK.

 On 21 June 2023, Rosengren joined fellow Allsvenskan side Malmö FF for a reported fee of 15 million Swedish kronor, signing a four-and-a-half-year contract with the club.
 Rosengren was then part of the squad that won the 2023 Allsvenskan title, participating in a dozen matches and scoring twice.

+International career

+Rosengren made his full international debut for the Sweden national team on 12 January 2024 in a friendly game against Estonia which Sweden won 2–1.